arthchan2003/AIDL_KB/KB/NEU.md

   * [Competition between engrams influences fear memory formation and recall](https://dx.doi.org/10.1126/science.aaf0594), scientific paper from 2016, 50+ citations

 ### Brain as a Computer
-"Does human brain work like a computer or not?" has the rather complicated answer.
+"Does human brain work like a computer or not?" has a somewhat complicated answer.
 And with certainty, it's not possible to answer it with current knowledge.
-It's also good to mention that Artificial Neural Networks are inspired by Biological Neural Networks, therefore they could possibly simulate them, although with current technology it's [still very inefficient](http://agi-roadmap.sablatura.info/).
+It's also good to mention that Artificial Neural Networks are inspired by Biological Neural Networks.
+Therefore they could simulate them, although with current technology it's [still very inefficient](http://agi-roadmap.sablatura.info/).

-It's recommended to read [Robert Epstein's post](https://aeon.co/essays/your-brain-does-not-process-information-and-it-is-not-a-computer) that looking at the brain as a computer is wrong, followed by counterarguments such as [Perengras's](http://lukependergrass.work/blog/the-information-processing-brain) (followed by [Golder's review of both](https://medium.com/@gdoteof/a-response-to-a-response-to-the-empty-brain-the-information-processing-brain-dde4c6d3aecd)), [Shallit's](http://recursed.blogspot.com/2016/05/yes-your-brain-certainly-is-computer.html) and [Graziosi's](https://sergiograziosi.wordpress.com/2016/05/22/robert-epsteins-empty-essay/).
+[Robert Epstein's post](https://aeon.co/essays/your-brain-does-not-process-information-and-it-is-not-a-computer) explains, why looking at the brain as a computer is wrong.
+We recommend to read the following counterarguments from [Perengras](http://lukependergrass.work/blog/the-information-processing-brain) (followed by [Golder's review of both](https://medium.com/@gdoteof/a-response-to-a-response-to-the-empty-brain-the-information-processing-brain-dde4c6d3aecd)), [Shallit](http://recursed.blogspot.com/2016/05/yes-your-brain-certainly-is-computer.html) and [Graziosi](https://sergiograziosi.wordpress.com/2016/05/22/robert-epsteins-empty-essay/).

 ---